Saudi Arabia jails eight over Khashoggi murder, fiancee decries trial | Politics

 The trial was criticised by a U.N. official and human rights campaigners who said the masterminds of the murder remained free.
 Khashoggi, a critic of Saudi Crown Prince Mohammed bin Salman, was last seen at the Saudi consulate in Istanbul on Oct.
 2, 2018, where he had gone to obtain documents for his impending wedding.
 His body was reportedly dismembered and removed from the building and his remains have not been found.

-The murder caused a global uproar and tarnished the reformist image of Prince Mohammed, son of King Salman and the kingdom's de facto ruler.
-State media reported that five people were handed 20-year prison sentences, one person was sentenced to 10 years and two people were handed seven-year sentences for the killing.
+The murder caused a global uproar and tarnished the reformist image of Prince Mohammed, the kingdom's de facto ruler and son of King Salman.
+State media reported that five people were handed 20-year prison sentences, one person was sentenced to 10 years and two people received seven-year sentences for the killing.

 None of the defendants was named.
 After the ruling, Khashoggi's fiancee said the eight jailed were not the only ones responsible for the murder.